Table of Contents

 - Type IIX is glycolytic (some refer to this as type IIB but technically type IIX is more appropriate(Jorgenson, 2020)).

-The terms “oxidative” and “glycolytic” are discussed in the next lesson.
+The terms “oxidative” and “glycolytic” are discussed in the next lesson, as are the involved energy production pathways.
 Being more oxidative, type I muscle fibers are better able to use aerobic pathways for energy production.
-Therefore, this is helpful for sustaining muscular activity over longer time periods (ie, cardiovascular activity).
+Therefore, this is helpful for sustaining muscular activity over longer time periods (ie, aerobic activity).
 As type IIx fibers more prominently use anaerobic & glycolytic pathways, they are better for shorter bursts of activity (ie, sprinting or lifting weights explosively).
 Type IIA is in between these but are functionally more like type IIX.
-These energy production pathways are discussed in the next lesson.

-Note: Some fibers can have properties of multiple types as well as shift along a spectrum to some degree between them.(Kraemer, 2012) Over time as one exercises fibers will shift properties to a limited degree to better meet the demands of the training stimulus.
+Note: Some fibers can have properties of multiple types as well as shift along a spectrum to some degree between them.(Kraemer, 2012) Over time as you continue to exercise the fibers will shift properties to a limited degree to better meet the demands of the training stimulus you provide them.

-Example: Conceptually, motor unit recruitment order makes sense when considering walking vs jogging vs sprinting.
-When walking we are going to predominantly use the smaller motor units with primarily type I muscle fibers; this is because we do not need to generate large amounts of force to walk but we need to be able to sustain walking for extended periods of time.
-As we move on the spectrum towards jogging and then sprinting, we will need to impart more force into the ground to propel us forward at faster speeds; this will utilize more of our larger motor units with predominantly type II muscle fibers.
-This allows us to generate more force and move faster but only for a short period of time prior to fatiguing and needing to slow down.
+Example: Conceptually, the motor unit recruitment order makes sense when considering walking vs jogging vs sprinting.
+When walking you are going to predominantly use the smaller motor units with primarily type I muscle fibers; this is because you do not need to generate large amounts of force to walk but you do need to be able to sustain walking for extended periods of time.
+As you move on the spectrum towards jogging and then sprinting, you will need to impart more force into the ground to propel yourself forward at faster speeds; this will utilize more of your larger motor units with predominantly type II muscle fibers.
+This allows you to generate more force and move faster but only for a short period of time prior to fatiguing and needing to slow down.

 For some muscles the fascicles actually join the tendon at an angle relative to the primary direction of pull of the muscle.
 This angle, called the “pennation angle”, allows a greater number of fibers to be packed in parallel, and with more fibers a greater amount of force can be generated.